yangke/cluehunter/README.md

 swfmill-0.3.3_install_bin_path$ls
 ... exploit_it_to_crash ... gdb.txt ... robot_dbg.exp ... swf2xml ...
 ```
 Every thing come handy, we got the debug trace `gdb.txt` besides them.
-Then we can use `cluehunter.py` to analyse this trace.
+Then we can use `cluehunter.py` to analyze this trace.
 ```
 python cluehunter.py -t path_to/gdb.txt\
       -vs length -ps N -o . -n telescope -l 1
 ```
-This command will use the test trace located at gdb.txt and analyse variable `length` with direct access pattern(`N` means direct acces, while `\*` means we need to dereference this pointer to access data we cared).
-And it will output `telescope.dot` and then use **graphviz** to gennerate `telescope.png` beside it.
+This command will use the test trace located at gdb.txt to perform reverse data flow analysis for variable `length`.
+The sensitive crash data `length` it self are marked as tainted.
+The access pattern of `length`, `N`, means direct access.
+Another mark `\*` means we need to dereference this pointer to access sensitive sink data we cared about).
-Three options, `-vs -ps -t`, are mandatory.
+This command will cause ClueHunter output `telescope.dot` and use **graphviz** to generate `telescope.png` beside it.`-vs`, `-ps` and `-t` are three mandatory options which specify the sink variable names, patterns and the trace to analysis respectively.
-`-o` option specified the output directory and -l specified the parsed trace redundancy level.
+`-o` option specified the output directory. `-l` specified the parsed trace redundancy level.
-`0` means only remove the line redundancy in same function and `1` means remove both the inner function and inter function reduandancy.
+`0` means only remove the line redundancy in same function and `1` means remove both the inner function and inter-function reduandancy.
-Here is an executable test command which analyse the trace `gdb-swfmill-0.3.3.txt` provided in test module.
+Here is an executable test command which analyze the trace `gdb-swfmill-0.3.3.txt` provided in test module.
 ```
 python cluehunter.py -t test/gdb_logs/swfmill-0.3.3/gdb-swfmill-0.3.3.txt\
       -vs length -ps N -o . -n telescope -l 1